Friday, July 23rd 2021, 9:20 am - You're welcome. Now sit back and enjoy those bug-free evenings outside.

-With the pandemic still ongoing, Canadians are spending more and more time outdoors -- depending on the local forecast, of course.
+With the pandemic still ongoing, Canadians are spending more and more time outdoors on patios -- depending on the local forecast, of course.

 And being outdoors amid warm temperatures means you're likely to run into mosquitoes.